PyTables/PyTables/README.txt

    http://numpy.scipy.org/.
 Compile/install them.

-   Optionally, consider to install the excellent LZO compression libraries from http://www.oberhumer.com/opensource/.
+   Optionally, consider to install the excellent LZO compression library from http://www.oberhumer.com/opensource/.
 You can also install the high-performance bzip2 compression library, available at http://www.bzip.org/.